Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 The `data` field of the response contains an array of Target objects.
 The health for each Target is returned in its `health` field:

-* If a Target fails to be activated in the ring balancer due to DNS issues, its status displays as `DNS_ERROR`.
+* If a Target fails to be activated in the balancer due to DNS issues, its status displays as `DNS_ERROR`.
 * When [health checks][healthchecks] are not enabled in the Upstream configuration, the health status for active Targets is displayed as